Resources and Money

 We tend to trust commonly used financial or resourcing models, that are often based on accumulation and follow dominant power dynamics.
 What would it take to disrupt this force of the status quo and find different approaches with more equitable distribution, based on trusting relationships and healthy value exchanges - ways that actually make us feel happy?

-Examples from the possible to the radical
+Examples From the Possible to the Radical

 In this session we explored how money and resources can act as leverage for wider systems change.
 Our contributors offered some places to start, as well as more radical routes, to help us see what might be possible.